-It is also the responsibility of all applicable departments to take the concepts and procedures outlined in this policy and in the CaTS training and apply them to their own operating units and develop a red flag program that sufficiently addresses red flags that are specific to those operating units.
+It is also the responsibility of all applicable departments to take the concepts and procedures outlined in this policy and in the CTL training and apply them to their own operating units and develop a red flag program that sufficiently addresses red flags that are specific to those operating units.
 Each employee in those operating units must then be trained to gain a full understanding of its specific red flag program.

 9610.7 Contractors and Third-Party Service Providers

 WSU will exercise appropriate oversight of service provider arrangements.

 It is the responsibility of WSU departments who engage third-party service providers to perform activities on covered accounts to ensure that the activities of these service providers and contractors are conducted in accordance with reasonable policies and procedures designed to detect, prevent, and mitigate the risk of Identity Theft.

 WSU Purchasing will include appropriate language in Invitation-To-Negotiate documents and in associated contracts where applicable.

 Contractors and service providers must notify WSU of any security incidents, even if such incidents may not have led to any actual compromise of WSU’s data.